 4. Experiments

 We verify the superiority of the proposed scheme by comparing its performances with the existing event detection schemes.
 The experimental environment is shown in Table 1.
 We conducted various experiments on single server environments, where the server was equipped with an Intel core i5-3570 CPU 3.40GHz and 16GB of memory.
 We implemented the proposed scheme by using Python 2.7 on Window OS.
 We collected 106,095 tweets and 147,326 relevant documents by using the Twitter Scraper API.
 We collect 1 month of tweets and documents (from April 1, 2019).
+In our paper, the ground truth was annotated by human users.
+In the experiments, we used 50 local events as the ground truth.
+The ground truth is called the true set in the paper.
 The recall was calculated by changing K from 5 to 20 (maximum/10 to max/2.5).
 Recall calculation values are rounded.
 Accuracy is calculated by giving 0.5 if the clustered event is the same as the true set, and 0.5 if the keywords that can be judged to be the same meaning as the tagged event category are clustered.

 Table 1.
 The experimental environment.